-In the first tabled version of the annual performance plan the Tribunal's budgetary requirements (inclusive of capital expenditure) over the three years of the Medium-Term Expenditure Framework (MTEF) period (2020/2021 - 2022/2023) was estimated to be R202.17m.
-With the reduction in the 2020/2021 budget this figure is now R187.57m.
+The Tribunal's budgetary requirements (inclusive of capital expenditure) over the three years of the Medium-Term Expenditure Framework (MTEF) period (2020/2021 - 2022/2023) are estimated to be R202.17m.
 It is anticipated that we will receive income from the three sources below:

-- Department of Trade, Industry and Competition (DTIC) grant funding of R118.57m (previously R122.79m) for three years. - Expected filing fee revenue of R53.50m (previously R63.82m); and - Use of accumulated cash surpluses of R13.45m (previously R13.64m) as at end of March 2020 for the three-year period.
+- Department of Trade, Industry and Competition (DTIC) grant funding of R122.79m for five years. - Expected filing fee revenue of R63.82m; and - Use of accumulated cash surpluses of R13.64m as at end of March 2020 for the following three-year period.